kiranshila/cybermonday/doc/AST.md

 prevent the user from disambiguating between them and prevent special case post-processing.
-Some nodes, given below, are unambiguous, so their corresponding HTML tag is fed through, and as such, these IR AST nodes are completely valid hiccup.
+Some nodes, given below, are unambiguous, so their corresponding HTML tag is fed through, and as such, these IR AST nodes are completely valid HTML hiccup.
 However, we want to be able to still provide the ability to transform these as need be.

 So, the AST nodes are broken into two categories: